 Waste management

-Luxembourg law on the management of waste requires municipalities to manage mixed municipal household waste and similar waste – including organic waste and other recoverable waste fractions – produced on their territory, and to implement measures to reduce waste.
-The Service Hygiène (Sanitation Department) is charged with this task in Luxembourg City.
+Luxembourg law on the management of waste requires local authorities to manage mixed municipal household waste and similar waste – including organic waste and other recoverable waste fractions – produced on their municipality, and to implement measures to reduce waste.
+In Luxembourg City, the Service Hygiène (Sanitation Department) is charged with this task.

 In accordance with the law, the City of Luxembourg seeks to organise waste management so as to limit energy use and the impact on the environment.
 It does so by carrying out actions in the following order of priority: